-Knott’s Spooky Farm, Knott’s Berry Farm’s Halloween celebration is one of the best ways to celebrate All Hallow’s Eve.
-Despite the business of this season, there is something about Fall that I always find myself drawn to.
-I love how the evenings provide some reprieve from the warm summer days and how pumpkin spice can be found in everything from lattes and cheesecake to tortilla chips and pasta sauce.
+Knott’s Spooky Farm, Knott’s Berry Farm’s Halloween celebration, is one of the best ways to celebrate Halloween.
+Despite the busyness of this season, there is something about Fall that I always find myself drawn to.
+I love how the evenings provide some reprieve from the warm summer days, and how pumpkin spice can be found in everything from lattes and cheesecake to tortilla chips and pasta sauce.
 Every year we have a list of must-do’s and bucket list experiences, and Knott’s Spooky Farm always tops that list.
-We love this annual, family-friendly event celebrating Fall, Halloween, and The Great Pumpkin.
+We love this annual, family-friendly event celebrating Fall, Halloween, and our favorite Peanuts Characters.

 Consideration provided by Knott’s Berry Farm.